Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 What if there was a way of getting a very similar drawing experience at a more affordable price.
 The updated Apple iPad Air offers you exactly that.

 With iPad Air, you are getting a fast processor, a fully-laminated screen, and a very capable stylus.
-Meaning you can draw using heaviest texture brushes without the tablet feeling laggy.
+Meaning you can draw using the heaviest texture brushes without the tablet feeling laggy.
 All at a considerably cheap price than the iPad Pro.

 First Generation Apple Pencil